-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Hearing services (Medicare covered) No prior authorization required.
-Diagnostic hearing and balance evaluations performed by your provider to determine if you need medical treatment are covered as outpatient care when furnished by a physician, audiologist, or other qualified provider. \$35 co-pay per exam.
-50% co-insurance.
-Hearing services - routine No prior authorization required.
-The amounts you pay for these services do not apply to your yearly maximum out-of-pocket amount.
-We cover: One routine hearing exam per calendar year.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Health and wellness education programs (continued) There is no coinsurance or copay for the 24- Hour NurseLine.
+24-Hour NurseLine The amount you pay for these services do not apply to your yearly maximum out-of-pocket amount.
+Available 24-hours, 7 days a week.
+You can call our 24-Hour NurseLine at (855) 834-6150 any time of the night or day to receive trusted health information and advice from the comfort of your home.
+TTY users should call (844) 514-3774.
+A nurse may call you back with additional advice and information based on your health questions and needs.
+Hearing services (Medicare covered) No prior authorization required.
+Diagnostic hearing and balance evaluations performed by your provider to determine if you need medical treatment are covered as outpatient care when furnished by a physician, audiologist, or other qualified provider. \$35 copay per Medicare-covered exam 50% coinsurance Hearing services (routine) No prior authorization required.
+The amount you pay for these services do not apply to your yearly maximum out-of-pocket amount. \$45 copay per exam Not covered We cover: One routine hearing exam per calendar year.
 Basic hearing evaluations performed by your provider are covered as outpatient care when furnished by a physician, audiologist, or other qualified provider.
-Up to two TruHearing Flyte hearing aids per calendar year.
-Benefit is limited to the TruHearing Flyte Advanced and Flyte Premium hearing aids, which come in various styles and colors. \$45 co-pay per exam.
-Not covered.